EAST | 東部

 Hualien is south of Yilan, and the biggest county in Taiwan.
 Most of it is rural, with mountains on the west and the Pacific Ocean on the east.
 Hualien is a favorite tourist destination for nature lovers, the most famous of which is Taroko National Park, a gorge with marble canyons and waterfalls around Liwu River.
 Along the picturesque coast there are breathtaking cliffs, while further in there are mountains, lakes and valleys that all offer diverse ecological excursions.
 About a 2 hour train ride from Taipei and dotted with hot spring resorts and super cute bed and breakfasts, Hualien is a popular weekend getaway.

 Taitung is the most remote part of Taiwan.
 Unless you fly in, it takes a while to get to Taitung, but that is a part of the experience (the scenic coastal train from Taipei is an attraction in itself).
-Here is the most untouched parts of Taiwan and perhaps the region where aboriginal culture feels most prominent.
+Here you will find the most untouched parts of Taiwan and perhaps the region where aboriginal culture feels most prominent.
 Taitung is known for a laid back lifestyle, friendly people, excellent rice and beautiful scenery.
 Similar to Hualien, there are many attractions in the mountains and many more along the coast.
 From geological wonders to fishing towns by the sea, to hot springs and forests in the mountains to farms and hot air balloons in the valleys, Taitung is a well-protected paradise with so much to offer.
 The small town vibes will win over the most stubborn urbanite to want to bike through the rice fields.
 And if that’s not enough, there are also a couple islands off the coast that make for the perfect side trip from the trip.